zero-os/0-templates/templates/vdisk/README.md

-## template: github.com/zero-os/0-templates/namespace/0.0.1
+## template: github.com/zero-os/0-templates/vdisk/0.0.1

 ### Description:
-This template is responsible for managing a 0-db namespace
+This template is responsible for managing a vdisk

 ### Schema:

-- `zerodb`: the zerodb to create the namespace on
+- `zerodb`: the zerodb to create the namespace for the vdisk on.
-- `size`: the namespace size
+- `size`: the vdisk size
-- `password`: The namespace password **optional**
+- `diskType`: the type of the disk to use for the namespace
+- `mountPoint`: mount point of the disk
+- `filesystem`: filesystem to create on the disk
+- `nsName`: the name of the namespace created on tzerodb

 ### Actions
-- `install`: creates the namespace.
+- `install`: creates the vdisk and namespace.
 - `info`: returns info about the namespace.
-- `url`: return the public url of the namespace
+- `url`: return the public url of the namespace.
-- `private_url`: return the private url of the namespace
+- `private_url`: return the private url of the namespace.
+- `uninstall`: uninstall the vdisk by deleting the namespace

 ### Usage example via the 0-robot DSL